 If your browser is sending the "Do Not Track" preference, our website will not create a user profile about the visitor's activities nor create cookies.

-We would like to point out that the cookies we use do not store any personal data and therefore do not allow any conclusions to be drawn about your person.
+We would also like to point out that the cookies we use do not store any personal data and therefore do not allow any conclusions to be drawn about your person.
 These cookies also cannot read information off your hard disk.

 5. Obligation to provide personal data